qutip/qutip/doc/internals/solver/integrator.rst

 =================

-While ordinary ODE interfaces strictly expect functions to represent the right-hand side (RHS), quantum equation in QuTiP can profit from alternative formats.
+While ordinary ODE interfaces strictly expect functions to represent the right-hand side (RHS), quantum solvers in QuTiP can profit from alternative formats.
 Every integrator exposes an :attr:`RHS_format` class attribute string that dictates the type of RHS object required during initialization: